-- 1. Cumulative environmental and cultural impacts of mineral and other industrial development.
+1. Cumulative environmental and cultural impacts of mineral and other industrial development.
 Currently, there is a major mineral exploration project within the traditional territory of Red Sucker Lake First Nation.
-Preliminary exploration on the Monument Bay Gold project has identified significant potential for gold deposits not only within the claim area but possibly for areas outside of the claim boundaries. - 2.
-Protection and preservation of ancestral lands for the benefit of future generations by monitoring impacts as well as traditional uses, researching cultural ways to protect and developing community plans.
+Preliminary exploration on the Monument Bay Gold project has identified significant potential for gold deposits not only within the claim area but possibly for areas outside of the claim boundaries, with maps, reports and videos (with Doctoral students, Keshab and Folarin with RSL students and TBD master student).

+2. Protection and preservation of ancestral lands for the benefit of future generations by monitoring impacts as well as traditional uses, researching cultural ways to protect and developing community plans.
 The culture and identity of the Red Sucker Lake First Nations is based on the land.
 The Elders pass down traditions and customs using the land as the basis of these teachings.
-All activities should be monitored through testing at intervals and informing the Elders and leadership of any activities that may negatively impact traditional territory. - 3.
-Water contamination montoring to assess impacts of mining and other activities.
+All activities should be monitored through testing at intervals and informing the Elders and leadership of any activities that may negatively impact traditional territory (with Doctoral students Kaoru, Keshab and Folarin with assistance of RSL undergraduate students and TBD student).

+3. Water contamination monitoring to assess impacts of mining and other activities.
 The people of Red Sucker Lake utilize the lake and rivers for transportation, as did their ancestors.
 They drink the water and eat the fish that is taken from these waters.
 The Elders say that the waters are the lifeblood of their people.
-'It sustains us, gives us food to eat and takes us to our hunting grounds'.
+'It sustains us, gives us food to eat and takes us to our hunting grounds' (with Doctoral student - Folarin with assistance of RSL undergraduate students).